SeanOnamade/reddit-scraper/DEPLOYMENT.md

 | `GOOGLE_CSE_ID` | `your_google_cse_id` | Required for finding Reddit posts via Google. |
 | `OPENAI_API_KEY` | `your_openai_key` | (Optional) You can set a default key here. |

 > **Note:** The `OPENAI_API_KEY` is optional in Vercel.
-If you don't set it here, you (or any user) can still enter it manually in the app's "Settings" menu, and it will be stored in the browser.
+If you set it here, the app will use it automatically if the user hasn't provided one in Settings.
+This is great for a personal deployment where you don't want to enter the key every time.

 ## Step 5: Deploy